Python Workflow Automation: Frameworks & Systems Guide

 5. Facilitating Omnichannel Interactions

-A simple example to demonstrate integration between online and in-store experiences:
+A simple example to show how online and in-store activity can connect:

 def manage_omnichannel_interaction(order_id):